aurotripathy/sushi-detector/README.md

 >>> from detectron2.engine import DefaultTrainer
 ```
 ## The Segmentation Task
-The task is to segment a two varieties of sushi on the plate (red sushi and black).
+The task is to segment a two varieties of sushi on the plate (red sushi and black sushi).
 #### Input Image

 <img src="data/small_images/val/IMG_4065-size_600_600.JPG" width="60%">